-Embraer’s Phenom 300/300E is the best selling light jet of the past decade; We look at its varied seating options
+Embraer’s Phenom 300/300E is the best selling light jet of the past decade; We look at its varied seating options.

-The Phenom 300 and its updated brother, the Phenom 300E, are the best selling light jet type in the past decade.
+The Phenom 300 and its updated brother, the Phenom 300E, are the best-selling light jet type in the past decade.

 The list of operators is a who’s who, including the industry’s biggest players.
-NetJets and Flexjet agree on few things.
+NetJets and Flexjet agree on a few things.
 They both selected the Phenom 300 as their core light jet option.

 There’s possibly more coming.
 Sentient Jet has hinted at new products this year, including aircraft-specific cards in addition to categories.
 Nobody will be surprised if they launch a Phenom 300 jet card.